manticoresoftware/manticoresearch/manual/english/Searching/KNN.md

 * `CHUNK_STRATEGY`: one of the five above.
 Default `truncate`.
 * `MAX_TOKENS`: chunk size in tokens. `0` (default) means the model's own limit; a larger value is clamped down to it.
 * `OVERLAP_TOKENS`: how many tokens consecutive chunks share, so an idea split across a boundary still appears whole in one of them.
 Requires an explicit non-zero `MAX_TOKENS`.
-A large overlap is reduced so that chunks still advance through the document — currently anything above half of `MAX_TOKENS` is capped at half.
+A large overlap is reduced so that chunks still advance through the document: `fixed` and `recursive` cap it at half of `MAX_TOKENS`, while `sentence` re-seeds the next chunk with at most `OVERLAP_TOKENS` worth of trailing whole sentences and always advances by at least one sentence.
 * `MAX_CHUNKS`: ceiling on vectors per document. `0` (default) means unlimited.

 Important points:

-* **`MAX_CHUNKS` discards text.** On overflow the remainder is merged into the last kept chunk, which then exceeds `MAX_TOKENS` and is truncated when embedded.
+* **`MAX_CHUNKS` discards text.** On overflow the remainder is merged into the last kept chunk, which then exceeds `MAX_TOKENS` and is truncated to the model's input window when embedded.
 Nothing is left as a visible gap, but the tail is gone.
 * **Local and remote models chunk differently.** Local models split on the model's real tokens.
 Remote API models (OpenAI, Voyage, Jina) have no local tokenizer and use a conservative byte estimate instead, so the same text and settings will produce a different number of chunks than a local model would.

 `ALTER TABLE ...
 ADD COLUMN` with a model-backed `float_vector_array`, and `ALTER TABLE ...
 REBUILD EMBEDDINGS` on one, are not supported yet; existing rows can not be backfilled, so the column would stay empty.
 Declare such a column when creating the table.
 Both work normally for a `float_vector` column, including with `mean`.